stfntbkv/Robotic-Simulation-GATE/README.md

 - [x] Release the trejectory and evaluation scripts.
 - [x] Test the interface of humanoid and dual-arm manipulation.
 - [ ] Release the left few tasks not released in preview version.
+- [ ] Leaderboard of VLAs and VLMs in the standard evaluation
+    - [x] Release standard evaluation datasets/episodes, in different dimension and difficulty level.
+    - [x] Release standard finetune dataset.
     - [ ] Integrate the commonly used VLA models for facilitate replication.
 (Continously update)
-- [ ] Leaderboard of VLAs and VLMs in the standard evaluation
-    - [ ] Release standard evaluation datasets/episodes, in different dimension and difficulty level.
-    - [ ] Release standard finetune dataset.

 ## Expandation
 VLABench adopts a flexible modular framework for task construction, offering high adaptability.
 You can follow the process outlined in [tutorial 6](tutorials/6.expandation.ipynb).